When gas prices rise, people often look to a motorized two-wheeled option to save money for daily transportation.

 A Vespa is a motorized two-wheeled vehicle that forges its own path in the moped vs. scooter vs. motorcycle debate.
 The manufacturer offers several forms, including Elettrica, GTS, Primavera, and Sprint.

-Although they look like mopeds you would find for sale, they’re more commonly considered to be a scooter.
+Although they look like mopeds, you would find for sale; they’re more commonly considered to be a scooter.
 Vespa makes bikes ranging from a 49cc moped-style design to a 278cc motor, and you would need proper insurance in most states.

 The most powerful Vespas fit the definition of a motorcycle in jurisdictions that state anything above 250cc is not a scooter or a moped.